iotile/poduino/examples/blink-tutorial/README.md

 }
 ```

-We are simply sending the value of `event` everytime an event is recived.
-We are attaching that event value to `Input 10` (We could have used any stream id you want between 0 and 128).
-Note that this is an `Input` from the IOTile side point of view.
+Here we send the value of `event` everytime an event, the LED blink in this case, occurs.
+We are attaching that event value to `Input 10` (any stream id between 0 and 128 is valid).
+Note that this event stream is an `Input` from the IOTile perspective, as it will be injected over the wireless network into the cloud.

-Now, back to the Python console, type
+Now, turning back to the Python console, input the following:

 ```
 (ArduinoBridge) send_event 1